timou0911/Ethernaut-Writeup/09. King ★★★☆☆/README.md

 ## Breakdown & Analysis

-1. In order to claim the kingship, we will need to call `receive()` with ether equal or more than the current prize.
+1. To claim the kingship, we will need to call `receive()` with ether equal or more than the current prize.

 2. To ensure that the kingship cannot be taken when submitting the instance, we need a contract without implementing `fallback()` and `receive()`, so all we need is a contract that has a function to call `receive()`.